byui-cit/learning-modules/modules/js/organizing-functions/prepare1.md

 ## Organization and Access

 All computer languages are ways to organize your communication and thinking.
 In this, they are very similar to spoken languages.
 Each spoken language, or family of spoken languages, does this organization differently.
 English sentences often have a structure of Subject-Helper Verb-Verb-Predicate...The boy will bite the dog, for example.
 German, a language closely related to English, organizes things differently.
-Sometimes German sentences have a Subject-Helper Verb-Predicate-Verb structure...
-Ich werde das Buch bald lesen, which if translated word-by-word is "I will the book soon read."
+Sometimes German sentences have a Subject-Helper Verb-Predicate-Verb structure... <span lang="de">Ich werde das Buch bald lesen</span>, which if translated word-by-word is "I will the book soon read."
 Spanish has adjectives after the nouns they modify.

 While each language has its own organizational rules, they all do the same thing.
 They allow us to organize and express our thinking.

 ## Built in Functions

 Functions are used all over the place.
-Certain tasks are so common to development in fact that they are added to the language for all to use instead of forcing the developer to recreate the wheel over and over.
+In fact, certain tasks are so common to development that they are added to the language for all to use instead of forcing the developer to "reinvent the wheel" over and over.
 If you have ever added an item to an array with `push()` you have used one of these pre-built function provided as part of JavaScript.
 If you need a review of some of the other built in functions for Arrays visit [Array Built in methods](../../array-methods/).

 ## Functions - a fundamental organization concept of JavaScript